 This is how much can be saved in energy bills over ten years by replacing an old washer with a new one.

 A 15 year-old washer typically uses 34% more energy to do a warm wash compared to a modern one – this works out at about 200 Kw per year, or $57.
 Keeping the old one can be an expensive decision.

 This is how much more it typically costs over ten years to run a top loader compared to a front loader using the warm wash cycle.

 The smarter choice is usually a front-loader.
 As well as costing less to run, front loaders generally use a lot less water – and are gentler on clothes.

 The Energy Rating Label

-	and Clothes washers clothes dryers sold or supplied in Australia must display the Energy Rating Label.
+Clothes washers and clothes dryers sold or supplied in Australia must display the Energy Rating Label.
 These labels are similar to those on other products such as TVs and domestic fridges however, there one key difference on some washer labels.

 Some washers will have two energy consumption figures instead of one.
 This is because manufacturers can voluntarily display the cold wash energy consumption – next to the mandatory warm wash figure.

-	It is important to note the Star Rating relates only to the warm-wash figure – not to cold.
+It is important to note the Star Rating relates only to warm-wash figure – not to cold.